General Information

 Cincinnati State also has established articulation agreements with the University of Cincinnati, Mount St. Joseph University, Northern Kentucky University, Xavier University, Miami University, and many other institutions to ease the transfer of graduates to specific degree programs in those institutions.

-Cincinnati State is a member of the Greater Cincinnati Collegiate Connection (formerly the Greater Cincinnati Consortium of Colleges and Universities).
-This membership allows students, under certain conditions, to take courses not offered at their home institution at any of the 13 member institutions.
+Cincinnati State is a member of the Strategic Ohio Council for Higher Education, which includes activities formerly coordinated by the Greater Cincinnati Collegiate Connection.
+This membership allows students, under certain conditions, to take courses not offered at their home institution at other member institutions in the region.
 Students who would like more information about this program should contact the Office of the Registrar on Clifton Campus or by email at registraroffice@cincinnatistate.edu.

 Cincinnati State also has a cross-registration agreement with the Army and Air Force ROTC at the University of Cincinnati.
 Army and Air Force personnel teach General Military Training classes.
 Enrollment in these classes entails no service obligation, and books and uniforms for the courses are provided free to students.
 Participants attend ROTC classes and drill periods on the University of Cincinnati’s campus while attending academic classes at Cincinnati State.
 Details are available in the Office of Veteran Student Affairs at Cincinnati State (Room 196 Main Building, Clifton Campus) or by email at veterans@cincinnatistate.edu.